July 9, 2020

 Recognizing the significant threat posed by illegal, unregulated, and high-risk wildlife markets, the Government of China has taken emergency measures to close their wildlife markets and ban the consumption of wildlife for food.
 But the threat of viral transmission and pandemic spread is not just an issue for China.
 Many countries have wildlife markets that are high-risk, particularly in Southeast Asia and parts of Africa.
 It will take a concerted global effort to mitigate these risks.
-Reducing threats and the potential for pandemic sources from wildlife will require shutting down high-risk markets, strengthening law enforcement efforts, reducing consumer demand for key wildlife products while recognizing the legitimate protein needs of the rural poor that are often met by the harvest of wild animals.
+Reducing threats and the potential for pandemic sources from wildlife will require shutting down high-risk markets, strengthening law enforcement efforts and reducing consumer demand for key wildlife products, while recognizing the legitimate protein needs of the rural poor that are often met by the harvest of wild animals.

 Preventing future pandemics

 The path to prevention of future pandemics lies in a holistic approach to conserving nature across the globe.
 Although we cannot always foresee and prevent these diseases, we can act to heal our relationship with nature and reduce the risk of future pandemics.
 Specifically, action is needed in five areas:

 - Eliminating high-risk wildlife trade, markets, high risk human to wildlife contact and consumption;